 Autonomously certified Gas & Oil approvals remain so an engineer doesn’t have to take a seal producer’s word on the quality of an elastomer material.
-International standards certifying the quality of our seals include:
+International standards certifying the quality of our seals includes:

 - ISO 10423 – reinforced by International Organisation for Standardisation